 - Is the amount of the subsidy that has been applied for suitable in terms of the scope and theme of the project?

 - What share (%) does the subsidy represent of the total budget for the project?

 - Does the project already have confirmed financing?
 If not, how realistic are the other sources of income (risk management)?

 In addition, regional and linguistic factors are also taken into account when evaluating applications, as well as the amount of funding that has been allocated.

 Additional terms and conditions

-- To submit written clarification and a financial statement of how the subsidy was used.
+- Recipients of subsidies must submit written clarification and a financial statement of how the subsidy was used.

 What to include with your application

 - Mandatory: The community’s audited financial statements (signed) for the previous financial period (income statement and balance sheet)